WestDRI/visualizethis/content/tasks.md

 ## Resources

-- {{<a "https://docs.alliancecan.ca/wiki/Visualization" "Visualization page">}} in our documentation
+- {{<a "https://docs.alliancecan.ca/wiki/Visualization" "Visualization page">}} in our documentation.
-- Our {{<a "https://training.westdri.ca/tools/visualization" "visualization webinars and training materials">}}
+- Our {{<a "https://training.westdri.ca/tools/visualization" "visualization webinars and training materials">}}.
-- The Alliance's {{<a "https://ccvis.netlify.app" "National Visualization Team">}} with a link to previous contests
+- The Alliance's {{<a "https://ccvis.netlify.app" "National Visualization Team">}} with a link to previous contests.

 <!-- {{<a "link" "text">}} -->